domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 Windows: When you delete a folder or file, Windows should specifically warn you if the byte size is not zero upon deletion.

 Gmail: When you delete a draft, why not move it to the trash?

+Baby clothes (e.g., shirts, onesies aka infant bodysuits) with a handle on the back so you can carry them like a suitcase (hehe jk!).